ib-ruby/ib-container/README.md

                 {username on the middleman server default=actual username}

 ```
-All arguments are requested interactively if absent
+All arguments are requested interactively if absent.

-After successfully initializing the container, the gateway is started (output goes into the framebuffer) and a TMUX-Session
+After successfully initializing the container, the gateway is started  and a TMUX-Session
 is opened.
 [Simple-Monitor](https://github.com/ib-ruby/simple-monitor)  is autostarted.

+Even if a framebuffer is installed, during its first run the gateway-application uses the X11-screen.
+This enables to change
+the configuration.
+In most cases, you will enable trading by disabling the _ReadOnly API_ checkbox.
+**Important:** Changes to the configuration of the gateway are saved only  on  closing of the application.
+You have to restart the gateway!

-The Control-Key is **CRTL A**;  _CRTL A d_ detaches from the session.
+The Control-Key is **CRTL A**;  `CRTL a d`  detaches from the session.
+`tmux attach` re-establishes the session.

 The container is accessible (with X11 support)  through: `lxc open {container name}`

+Simple scripts to start `./start_gateway.sh`, `./start_framebuffer_gateway.sh` and to stop `./stop_gateway.sh` the
+gateway application are included.

 ## Finishing